Eroica/gensense/README.md

 gensense
 ========

 `gensense` is a current university project for the lecture *Formal Semantics* in Computational Linguistics at Heidelberg University during the winter semester of 2014/2015.
-This project is developed by **Darmin Spahic** and [Sebastian Spaar](https://github.com/Eroica).
+This project was developed by [Darmin Spahic](https://github.com/darminspahic) and [Sebastian Spaar](https://github.com/Eroica).

 Its goal is to assign "senses" to sentences, and thus be able to compare whether two given sentences have a similar meaning.
 Taking these two example sentences: